mahmoudismail9911/mahmoudismail9911/README.md

 **Cupola — Dubai** *(2025 – Present)*
 Built the MIS reporting function from zero — dashboards, templates, validation processes, and governance structures.
-Introduced daily consolidated reporting, reduced timesheet reconciliation from 2–3 days to 2 hours, and introduced risk and quality analysis reports that gave leadership company-wide project visibility for the first time.
+Introduced daily consolidated reporting, introduced risk and quality analysis reports that gave leadership company-wide project visibility for the first time.
 Recognised with the High Achiever Award by the CCO and CSO.